jundalisay/superb/content/en/social/supersociology/principles/law-social-cycles.md

 Pantrynomics, the subset of Social Superphysics, explains that the cycles are based on the four laws of value:

-1. The Philosophical or Brahmin class comes from the Second law of Value
+1. The Popular or Shudra class comes from [the First law of Value](/social/economics/principles/first-law)
-2. The Merchant or Vaeshya class comes from the Third law
+2. The Philosophical or Brahmin class comes from [the Second law of Value](/social/economics/principles/second-law)
-3. The Militant or Ksattriya class comes from the Fourth law
+3. The Merchant or Vaeshya class comes from the [the Third law of Value](/social/economics/principles/third-law)
-4. The Popular or Shudra class comes from the First law
+4. The Militant or Ksattriya class comes from [the Fourth law of Value](/social/economics/principles/fourth-law)

 The intellectual class is the closest to the metaphysical dimension while the worker class is the closest to physical dimenion.